 SDK Features

-All audio filters are language-independent.
+All audio filters are real-time and language-independent.

-Real-Time Noise Cancellation (NC)
+Noise Cancellation (NC)

 Noise Cancellation algorithm is designed to remove background noise during real-time